opencog/opencog/minecraft_bot/README.md

 2. Run catkin_make

-3. Run mapnode.py to start the ROS node that handles sending map data to the space server.
+3. Start mapnode.py.
+It will start a ROS node to receive primary blocks messages, save them and send block information to opencog.
+So far we just send the whole world to opencog.
+And in the future we will add more information(Entity/players...) and visibility calculation in the ROS node.

-4. Run any of the testbot*.py files to initialize a Spock bot and test related plugins.
+4. Start any of the testbot.py files to initialize the Spock bot and test custom plugins.
+It will start Spock and a ROS node (SpockControl.py).
+This node will only be responsible for receiving Minecraft packets and sending raw environment data to the map node.

 All source for our custom SpockBot plugins are in opencog-to-minecraft/spock/plugins/.
 ROS nodes are all in this directory.